inspektor-dev/inspektor/docs/docs/intro.md

 ![Credentials Modal](../static/img/credentials.png)

-Now just use psql to login to the postgres instance.
+Now just use psql to login to the postgres instance using the copied credentials from the dashboard.

 ```
 psql "sslmode=disable host=localhost port=8081 dbname=postgres user=<username>"